 Yes at first conventional-capitalist development is uneven … the rich benefit more than the poor…but in time the increased wealth will trickle down to enrich all.

 The trickle down rationale should be totally rejected.
-Very little trickles down, it would take many decades to deliver reasonable living standards to the poorest, it is morally repugnant to accept a process that delivers crumbs from the tables of the rich … and there are not enough resources for the growth ns trickle down process to lift all people to rich-world affluence.
+Very little trickles down, it would take many decades to deliver reasonable living standards to the poorest, it is morally repugnant to accept a process that delivers to those in most need only crumbs from the tables of the rich … and there are not enough resources for the growth and trickle down process to lift all people to rich-world affluence.

 Labour and the environment are regarded as mere commodities that can be bought or ignored in order to make maximum profit.
 The environmental, social and human consequences of economic activity are defined as "externalities" and therefore not very important to take into account.

-These points reveal the unacceptable assumption that economics is only about monetary costs and benefits and therefore considerations of morality, justice, rights, social benefit and cohesion, future generations and the environment are secondary or irrelevant.
+These points reveal the unacceptable assumption that economics and development are only about monetary costs and benefits and therefore considerations of morality, justice, rights, social benefit and cohesion, future generations and the environment are secondary or irrelevant.
 Appropriate/alternative development puts them ahead of merely monetary or economic considerations.

 You must plunge into the global economy, produce something/anything to sell into it in order to be able to buy from it the things you need, to pay off loans and to build infrastructures.

-Have as little to o with the global economy as possibler.
-You should be as economically self-sufficient as possible.
+Have as little to do with the global economy as possible.
+Try to be as economically self-sufficient as possible.
 Produce for yourself as many of the basic goods you need as you reasonably can.
-The proportion is very high, if your goal is to enable sufficient provision for all.
 Yes the costs might be higher than if you imported but the less you import the less you have to export.
 If you try to succeed in the global economy you will have to compete against all the other poor countries struggling to sell something, which is delightful for rich countries as it lowers the prices they need to pay.

 You must eliminate trade barriers, protection for your industries, subsidies for the poor … because these raise your export prices, and you should not interfere with the freedom of trade.